-The Rate My Team Machine is a tool that analyses your FPL Squad using advanced algorithms to help you determine the best transfers to earn the most points in the coming weeks.
+The Rate My Team Adviser is a tool that analyses your FPL Squad using advanced algorithms to help you determine the best transfers to earn the most points in the coming weeks.

 Our Fantasy Football Computer calculates the likely number of Fantasy Football points each player will earn by simulating every event in every game many thousands of times.
 This includes simulating